M&M to cease trading

-UK crane rental company M&M Mobile Crane Hire has appointed an administrator and ceased trading.
+UK crane rental company M&M Mobile Crane Hire is winding up its operations and ceased trading.

-Employees were informed this morning and most of them, apparently, let go.
+Employees were apparently informed this morning that an administrator was to be appointed and most of them, let go.
 In a call made to the company this morning we were told that the senior managers, mostly members of the Tierney family which owns the business, would be in meetings all day, which is understandable.

 Established in 1988, the family run business is based in Slough, south east England and has depots in Kent, Aylesbury and Welwyn Garden City.
 The company runs a fleet of All Terrain, City type, truck mounted and loader cranes.
 The last accounts filed with Companies House for the 12 months to the end of March 2021, show a tangible net worth of £2.4 million (£9.05 million gross assets less £6.76 million liabilities), with a net working capacity of £576,000.
 We will update this item as soon as we hear from M&M or the administrators.